citusdata/test-automation/README.md

 configure: <bool>             specifies if the installation step has a configure step (i.e. ./configure)
 repo_url: <string>            specifies repo url for non-contrib extension
 git_ref: <string>             specifies repo branch name for non-contrib extension
-relative_test_path: <string>  specifies relative directory for which pg_regress should consider
+relative_test_path: <string>  specifies relative directory in which pg_regress will run the tests
+conf_string: <string>         specifies optional postgres.conf options
+post_create_hook: <string>    specifies optional method name to be called after the extension is created.
+You should implement the hook in fabfile/extension_hooks.py.

 [tdigest]